-Blurring the Lines Between Indoor and Outdoor Livingby Al Stevens on January 5th, 2018
+Blurring the Lines Between Indoor and Outdoor Livingby John on January 5th, 2018

 Open-concept just got a whole new meaning.
 Demand for homes with indoor living areas that flow seamlessly into the outdoors is on the rise—and this trend is changing the way we design homes, essentially making outdoor space a true extension of the home.

 According to the Taylor Morrison 2017 Consumer Survey conducted by Wakefield Research, recent and prospective homebuyers are craving green space so much so that more than half (56 percent) of those surveyed would be willing to sacrifice a larger house to obtain a bigger yard.